toliaqat/xenon-wiki/dcp-Debugging-and-Troubleshooting.md

 Please refer to the [REST API page](./dcp-REST-API#per-service-stats)

 # Single machine development and debugging
-DCP service host and the micro service test framework enables, and requires, that all logic can be run on a single machine, using multiple service hosts.
+Xenon service host and the micro service test framework enables, and requires, that all logic can be run on a single machine, using multiple service hosts.
 This allows the developer to test and debug decentralized, scale-out scenarios but with out requiring test VM or container provisioning.
-It also allows the developer to use a single IDE instance to debug any one of the service host processes that act as a standalone DCP node.
+It also allows the developer to use a single IDE instance to debug any one of the service host processes that act as a standalone Xenon node.

 The same code that runs across multiple hosts on machine should always run, un modified, across machines.
-DCP is tolerant of latencies, unless the developer explicitly sets tight expirations per operation.
+Xenon is tolerant of latencies, unless the developer explicitly sets tight expirations per operation.

 ## Source code debugging
 A modern IDE is recommended and test-driven approach should be used to develop code.
 Create a JUnit functional test that starts a service host (see multiple existing examples under testsrc/) and start one or more micro services.
 Use the IDE source code debugger and call host.toggleDebuggingMode(true) when developing your service.
 Make sure debugging mode is not enabled during regular test runs